TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 	help of the error code the error can be definitely identified, for example in bug reports.

+As default, extbase will not call your validator if the value to validate is empty.
+This is configued through the property ``$acceptsEmptyValues`` which is set to ``true`` as default.

 In the package
 :class:`Tx_Extbase_Validation_Validator_*` Extbase offers
 many validators for default requirements like the validation of emails,